The 11 Best Natural Antibiotics and How to Use ThemUpdated: February 19, 2017Natural Remedies

 There are over 40 different oregano species, but the most beneficial one to maximize the therapeutic antibiotic effect you need is the oil produced from wild oregano, called Origanum vulgare.
 Thymus capitatus, a variety that grows in Spain, is also very powerful.

-Quality oregano oil made from these species is golden to dark yellow, with a strong spicy odor.
+Quality brands of oregano oil are made from these species.
+The oil is golden to dark yellow, with a strong spicy odor.

 According to Dr. Mercola, the best uses for oregano oil as a natural antibiotic are the following: